Fred Shuttlesworth

-Freddie Lee Shuttlesworth (born Freddie Lee Robinson, March 18, 1922 – October 5, 2011) was a U.S. civil rights activist who led the fight against segregation and other forms of racism as a minister in Birmingham, Alabama.
-He was a co-founder of the Southern Christian Leadership Conference, initiated and was instrumental in the 1963 Birmingham Campaign, and continued to work against racism and for alleviation of the problems of the homeless in Cincinnati, Ohio, where he took up a pastorate in 1961.
-He returned to Birmingham after his retirement in 2007.
-He worked with Martin Luther King Jr. during the civil rights movement, though the two men often disagreed on tactics and approaches.
+Freddie Lee Shuttlesworth (born Freddie Lee Robinson, March 18, 1922 – October 5, 2011) was an American Baptist minister and civil rights activist who led fights against segregation and other forms of racism, during the civil rights movement.
+He often worked with Martin Luther King Jr., although they did not always agree on tactics and approaches.

+In 1957, along with Martin Luther King Jr., Shuttlesworth was a co-founder of the Southern Christian Leadership Conference.
+In 1961, he took up a pastorate in Cincinnati, Ohio to work against racism, and on behalf of homeless people, but remained active in Birmingham.
+In 1963, he initiated and was instrumental in the Birmingham Campaign.
+He returned from Cincinnati to Birmingham after his retirement in 2007.
-The Birmingham–Shuttlesworth International Airport was named in his honor in 2008.

-The Birmingham Civil Rights Institute Fred L. Shuttlesworth Human Rights Award is bestowed annually in his name.
+The Birmingham–Shuttlesworth International Airport was named in his honor in 2008, and the Birmingham Civil Rights Institute Fred L. Shuttlesworth Human Rights Award is bestowed annually in his name.

 Early life

+Born to an African American family in Mount Meigs, Alabama on March 18, 1922, Shuttlesworth attended Rosedale High School from which he graduated as the valedictorian.
+He studied at Selma University, earning his B.A. in 1951, and later earned his B.S. from Alabama State University.